roetske/Relay-control-motorrunning-motorbike/README.md

 Tested it vibration is the thing to trigger but depends very much on the vibration = where you place your circuit with vibrationsensor.<br />

 # Using the oilpressure sensor
-Normally you can use wire that control the lights to switch relay for bike running but lights are on when contact is on and motor not running.br />
+Normally you can use wire that control the lights to switch relay for bike running but lights are on when contact is on and motor not running.<br />
-Found that you can use the oilpressureswitch is nc switch.br /> On my motorbike oilpressure switch just controls indicator light oilpressure (is lit when contact is on and motor not running)
+Found that you can use the oilpressureswitch is nc switch.<br />
+On my motorbike oilpressure switch just controls indicator light oilpressure (is lit when contact is on and motor not running)<br />
-The oilpressureswitch goes open when motor is running.br /> You can make simple circuit with transistor , resistor and bypass diode that switches relay when oilpressureswitch goes to open.br />
+The oilpressureswitch goes open when motor is running.<br />
+You can make simple circuit with transistor , resistor and bypass diode that switches relay when oilpressureswitch goes to open.<br />
 Fusing is important !!
-Added switch to turn it off and indicatorlamp relay is on.br /> Added this to repository.br />
+Added switch to turn it off and indicatorlamp relay is on.<br />
+See schematic.<br />